 We will also need to create a Diffie-Hellman file.
-Creation of this file will depends on the length of the key.
-For this default we will use 2048 bit key but you can always change it by editing the vars file in the easy-rsa folder:
+The creation of this file will depend on the length of the key.
+For this default, we will use the 2048 bit key but you can always change it by editing the vars file in the easy-RSA folder:

 Finally, you need to generate an HMAC signature to strengthen the certificate:

 openvpn --genkey --secret keys/ta.key

 This process will create a single client key and certificate: